Working in partnership

 CFA Commanders

 This project builds on a gap that was identified during the first two years of Safer Together.
 The project establishes a new role, Commander- Planned Burning, within CFA to facilitate better outcomes between planning and operational delivery of fuel management.
-The role will integrate CFA members and FFMVic teams to improve planned burn delivery across two key areas of the state – the interface areas of outer metropolitan Melbourne and the Goldfields townships.
+The role integrates CFA members and FFMVic teams to improve planned burn delivery across the interface area of outer metropolitan Melbourne.

 CFA state-wide planned burning task force team pilot

-This project builds on the Planned Burn Taskforce Pilot V1 in Safer Together 1.0 which assessed the viability of having a mobile volunteer workforce.
+After the success of this Safer Together pilot project, the Planned Burn Volunteer Taskforce is now a fully funded program and continues to grow in membership.
 The planned burn taskforce provides opportunities for volunteers to register their availability for deployment for planned burning in the same way as volunteers are currently deployed for fire response.
 This provides valuable experience for volunteers in fire behaviour and understanding of planned burning – an experience which can then be applied when fighting bushfires – and provides more resources to deliver burns and further reduce bushfire risk.

 Embedded risk assessment for planned burns